 Our curriculum is designed to meet the unique needs of our demographic and context.
 We are a richly diverse and inclusive school, taking pupils from all parts of the world, with 29 first languages spoken and a large proportion of EAL pupils.
 A quarter of our pupils are eligible for the pupil premium and our aim is to ensure that all children are able to flourish, irrespective of background.

-Our current priority is that children are emotionally ready to learn, and during COVID-19 we are ensuring that all children feel safe in order to be able to access their prior learning.
+Our current priority is that children are emotionally ready to learn, we are ensure that all children feel safe in order to be able to access learning.
 Pastoral care runs alongside learning throughout the school.

 We strive to ensure that every child can communicate their thoughts and feelings.
 Early talk and the development of spoken language skills is a priority, with a whole school focus upon giving children a rich vocabulary with which to express themselves.
 Our intention is that every child becomes a reader, with phonics and early reading considered essential to giving children the skills needed to access learning and the world around them.

 In order to learn deeply we have an evolving, ambitious curriculum, designed to build upon children’s interests and give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND), the knowledge and cultural capital they need to succeed in life.
 Taking prior learning as our starting point we ensure that activities give children the opportunity to know more, learn more and remember more than they did before.

 To give purpose for learning we complement the core skills of reading, writing and maths with a wide breadth of study in order to develop children’s vocabulary and interest in the world around them.
 Our pupils will have, by the end of each key stage, long-term retention of an ambitious body of skills and knowledge, and the social skills and responsibility needed to take their place in wider society.